lexnederbragt/MBV3070-H19/0_Variables_Types.md

 ## How to do these exercises

-In this exercise you will see python code in gray boxes.
-Try typing it in in the notebook, and see what happens.
+In this exercise you will see python code in code cells.
+Try running it in in the notebook, and see what happens.
 You will also see some questions being asked through the exercise, try to answer those while you are working through them.
 These questions will either be gone through during the exercise, or at the beginning of the next exercise.

 ## Getting started

-Open a new Jupyter notebook and give it an appropriate name

 Let's start very simply with some calculations: